VHSgunzo/runimage/README.md

-    RUNTIME_EXTRACT_AND_RUN=1            Run runimage afer extraction without using FUSE TMPDIR="/path/{TMPDIR}"              Used for extract and run options RUNIMAGE_CONFIG="/path/{config}"     runimage сonfiguration file (0 to disable) XORG_CONF="/path/xorg.conf"          Binds xorg.conf to /etc/X11/xorg.conf in runimage (0 to disable) (Default: /etc/X11/xorg.conf bind from the system)
+    RUNTIME_EXTRACT_AND_RUN=1            Run runimage afer extraction without using FUSE TMPDIR="/path/{TMPDIR}"              Used for extract and run options RUNIMAGE_CONFIG="/path/{config}"     runimage сonfiguration file (0 to disable) ENABLE_HOSTEXEC=1                    Enables the ability to execute commands at the host level NO_RPIDSMON=1                        Disables the monitoring thread of running processes NO_BWRAP_WAIT=1                      Disables the delay when closing the container too quickly XORG_CONF="/path/xorg.conf"          Binds xorg.conf to /etc/X11/xorg.conf in runimage (0 to disable) (Default: /etc/X11/xorg.conf bind from the system)
     XEPHYR_SIZE="HEIGHTxWIDTH"           Sets runimage desktop resolution (Default: 1600x900)